'The County Fair' is based on my travels to multiple county fairs in each of the New England states over the last 3

-It is considerably easier working on an client assignment where all the expectations and schedules are laid out in advance.
-Working on an open ended project requires that I stay focussed and receptive to the constantly changing possibilities which forces me to keep my vision sharp and refreshed.
+It is considerably easier working on a client assignment where all the expectations and schedules are laid out in advance.
+Working on an open-ended project requires that I stay focussed and receptive to the constantly changing possibilities which forces me to keep my vision sharp and refreshed.

 2018- Winner for my photographic documentary series, The County Fair in the professional category of Culture and Daily Life at the 12th Pollux Awards Collective Exhibition to be held in Barcelona in May 2019.